-5G is progressing well in Europe.
-The process has significantly accelerated since the end of 2017.
-Ambitious goals have been set at European level since 2016.
-The European Commission's 5G Action Plan of 14 September 2016, confirmed by the Member States in December 2017, targets ensuring commercial rollout of 5G in at least one major city in every Member State by the end of 2020 and uninterrupted coverage of all urban areas and major terrestrial transport paths by 2025.
+5G keeps progressing well in Europe, and the process has significantly accelerated during the past year.
+The European Commission's 5G Action Plan of 14 September 2016, confirmed by the Member States in December 2017, targets ensuring commercial rollout of 5G in at least one major city in every Member State by the end of 2020, and having uninterrupted 5G coverage in all urban areas and major terrestrial transport paths by 2025.